hazae41/asn1/README.md

 ### Current features
 - 100% TypeScript and ESM
 - No external dependency
-- Zero-copy reading and writing
+- Rust-like patterns
-- Encoding agnostic (even though only DER is currently implemented)
+- Zero-copy DER reading and writing
 - Almost all universal triplets
 - Implicit and explicit tagged types